 Teaching & Learning Symposia

-The Teaching and Learning Symposiums are an opportunity to participate in teaching and learning conversations, to hear from experts on emerging issues, and to network with others seeking to improve teaching at UNL.
+The Teaching and Learning Symposiums are an opportunity to participate in teaching and learning conversations, to hear from experts on emerging issues, and to network with others seeking to improve teaching at the University of Nebraska-Lincoln.

 In his keynote, Bryan Dewsbury will explore the unassailable connection between inclusive teaching practices and education as a general practice of freedom.
 Dewsbury will also discuss how to better design inclusive practies, look at equity in teaching, and more.

 Inclusivity on a college campus starts with small, human acts.
 What does it look like to do this kind of work online?
-How do we walk our virtual campuses to address accessibility concerns?
-Where do we hold the necessary town hall meetings to address hard questions about inclusivity?
-How do we connect students learning on-ground to students who can only learn online?
 Join Jesse Stommel, Ph.D. for his keynote: Start by Trusting Students: Active Learning and Inclusive Pedagogies in Moments of Crisis

-In her keynote, Jennifer Smith discussed ways in which small group discussion can be used as a flexible teaching tool supporting a variety of course, learner, and classroom goals.
-Breakout sessions included social engagement and discussion using Yellowdig, faculty development through faculty discussion, virtual exchange for global engagement, and a variety of techiques were presented in the speed session.
+Jennifer Smith discussed ways in which small group discussion can be used as a flexible teaching tool supporting a variety of course, learner, and classroom goals.

 The keynote speaker was Peter Felton, Assistant Provost for Teaching and Learning, Executive Director of the Center for Engaged Learning, Professor of History, Elon University.
 The focus of the symposium was on engaging students as partners in teaching and learning.